Dan MacIsaac (M.A., LLB.)

 Kirby grew up in Mississauga, Ontario, before heading east to attend Dalhousie University in Halifax, Nova Scotia.
 At Dalhousie, Kirby earned her Bachelor of Arts in Political Science, and she stayed at Dalhousie to study at the Schulich School of Law.

 During her time at Dalhousie, Kirby worked in Residence Life and volunteered with the school’s Restorative Justice pilot program.
 After her first year in law school, Kirby worked in mental health law while interning at the Centre for Addiction and Mental Health in Toronto.
 The following summer, Kirby interned at Restorative Justice Victoria – an organization she greatly respects.

 After completing her law degree in 2016, Kirby decided to change coasts.
-She is thrilled to be living in Victoria and articling with MacIsaac and MacIsaac.
+She is thrilled to be living in Victoria and assisting clients at MacIsaac and MacIsaac.
 She looks forward to meeting new people and becoming more involved in the community.
-When not working, you will find Kirby on the soccer field, at the driving range, in the curling club, or exploring around the Island.
+Outside of work, Kirby enjoys sports such as soccer, squash, golf, and curling.

 Steven Lim (B.B.A, J.D.)